 You don’t need to have a huge outdoor space to plant some produce or common herbs like rosemary and mint.
 And, there are even some tips for beginners to get you started if you’ve never gardened before.

 Regardless of where you live, there are native wild species that often need a bit of refuge.
 If you make your yard more welcoming to them, they will likely show up to get a drink of water or find some food.
 If you are interested in bird watching and teaching your kids about the many backyard birds in your area, you can set up various bird baths or feeders.
+Do some research to see what kinds of birds are local to your area, and set up some bird houses.

 Attracting birds and other wildlife is easier than you’d think.
 Start by providing water year-round, and note that adding in more native plants goes a long way here.
 So, when you set up areas with more fauna naturally found in your state, you’ll create heaven for yourself and the many wildlife creatures around you.